Effective Condition Number Bounds for Convex Regularization: Conic integral geometry

 The intrinsic volumes can be recovered from the half-tail functionals as

 An important summary parameter is the {\em statistical dimension} of a cone $C$, defined as the expected value of the intrinsic volumes considered as probability distribution:

-The statistical dimension coincides with the expected squared norm of the projection of a Gaussian vector on the cone, $\delta(C) = \Expect\big[\norm{\Proj_C(\vct{g})}^2\big]$, and is therefore an instance of a moment function (see Section~\ref{sec:mom-func}).
+The statistical dimension coincides with the expected squared norm of the projection of a Gaussian vector on the cone, $\delta(C) = \Expect\big[\norm{\Proj_C(\vct{g})}^2\big]$.
 Moreover, it differs from the squared Gaussian width by at most $1$,

 see~\cite[Proposition 10.2]{edge}.

 The statistical dimension reduces to the usual dimension for linear subspaces, and also extends various properties of the dimension to closed convex cones $C\subseteq \R^n$: